ishanpranav/finc-7-corporate-finance/src/problem-set-6.md

 > repurchase, in a perfect capital market, what is the price of the shares once
 > the repurchase is complete?

-In a perfect capital market, the share price after the repurchase is about $10.46.
+In a perfect capital market, the share price after the repurchase is $11.

 ### Question 4 Part C